|Previous Story: The Faceless Ones||Next Story: The Tomb Of The Cybermen|

 The director assigned to The Evil Of The Daleks was Derek Martinus, who had handled The Tenth Planet at the start of the current recording block.
 Production began with location material, which was captured on April 20th, 21st, 24th and 25th.
 The venue for most of the filming was Grim's Dyke Mansion House at Harrow Weald, Middlesex.
 At the time a rehabilitation centre, Grim's Dyke had once been the home of Sir William Gilbert, one half of the famous playwright team of Gilbert and Sullivan.
 Martinus used the building itself to stand in for Maxtible's mansion, and also set some of the 1966 scenes on its grounds.
 Unusually, recording at Grim's Dyke on the 24th involved night filming for the fight scene between Jamie and Kemel.
-Other locations utilised were the hangars on Kendal Avenue in Ealing for the sequences at Gatwick Airport, and Warehouse Lane in Shepherd's Bush for the scene at the railway arches.
+The 21st was not spent at Grim's Dyke, but at the hangars on Kendal Avenue in Ealing for the sequences at Gatwick Airport, and at Warehouse Lane in Shepherd's Bush for the scene at the railway arches.

 Filming at the Ealing Television Film Studios then took place from April 26th to 28th; two extra days were subsequently scheduled for May 16th and 17th due to the enormity of the workload.
 This mainly involved the civil war on Skaro, although some material at Maxtible's mansion was also enacted.
 In particular, the scenes of the Doctor and a Dalek watching Jamie's trials were all filmed at this time, to enable Patrick Troughton to take a holiday while episode four was recorded in the studio; this was the only vacation Troughton received during Season Four.